Asylum procedure and residence permit

 If you have been assigned to Bremen for the duration of the asylum procedure, the Migration Office is responsible for extending the residence permit for the duration of the asylum procedure and for changing the requirement if you are allowed to work.

 (The residence permit does not have the legal character of a residence title.
-It only certifies a temporary residence during the asylum procedure).
+It only certifies temporary residence during the asylum procedure).